 If the District determines that it can honor the student Complainant's request for confidentiality, it shall still take reasonable steps to respond to the Complaint, consistent with the request, to limit the effects of the alleged sexual harassment and prevent its recurrence without initiating formal action against Respondent or revealing the identity of the Complainant.
 The District shall also take immediate steps to provide for the safety of the Complainant while keeping the Complainant's identity confidential as appropriate.
-The District shall notify the Complainant that the steps the District will take to respond to the Complainant's request for confidentiality.
+The District shall notify the Complainant that the steps the District will take to respond to the Complaint will be limited by the Complainant's request for confidentiality.